 There’s a handy round-up of all the online content from the ‘Spirit of Schubert’ on the Radio 3 blog.
 Richard Leeming, who produced the interactive element of the season for Radio 3, wrote an interesting account from behind the scenes.

-Radio is in flux.
+Radio is changing.
 The first digital radio platform – DAB – is in danger of being eclipsed before most of us have even bought one.
-The second wave is evolving fast, but widespread Internet radio is years away so radio stations are investing in web sites and mobile apps.
-Meanwhile, audiences for radio everywhere are steady but looking fragile and everyone’s waiting for a persuasive package of content and convenience to justify the switch to digital.
-And billions of cheap-to-own FM radios constitute a huge impediment to switchover.
+The second wave is evolving fast, but widespread Internet radio is years away so radio stations are investing in web sites and apps.
+Meanwhile, audiences for radio everywhere are steady but looking fragile and everyone’s waiting for a persuasive mixture of content and convenience to justify the switch to digital.
+And billions of cheap-to-own FM radios are a huge impediment to switching.

-130 years ago, nearly thirty years before the first public radio broadcast, at an international electrical exhibition in Paris, entrepreneur Clément Ader prototyped a package of content delivered via a new platform, the telephone.
-He called the prototype a ‘telephonic opera’ service because opera performances were the primary content (just as they had been in Zurich in 1878, when a performance of Don Pasquale was relayed via telephone only months after its invention).
+130 years ago, nearly thirty years before the first public radio broadcast, at an international electrical exhibition in Paris, entrepreneur Clément Ader prototyped a package of content delivered on a new platform, the telephone.
+He called his prototype a ‘telephonic opera’ service because opera performances were the main content (just as they had been in Zurich in 1878, when a performance of Don Pasquale was relayed via telephone only months after its invention).
 The prototype became a commercial product later in the decade under the name Théâtrophone.

 Subscribers to the service, including, I kid you not, Marcel Proust (in his cork-lined room at 102 Boulevard Hausmann), dialled in from their home telephones (a technology that was only a decade old itself) and asked to be put through to one of the participating theatres.
 They then listened to the evening’s performance live.
 In stereo.
 At the time of the original demonstration, Scientific American said: